 Our focus for the first half term is Structures whereby we will be constructing a castle.
 We will be learning more about advanced construction techniques and plan for complex arrangements of structures with continual emphasis on evaluating throughout.
 We will also be studying the features of castles, learning how nets make up structures and can make them stronger.

 During the second half term, our learning focus is Mechanisms where we will be creating pneumatic toys.
 Within this unit, we will examine pneumatic systems using syringes and balloons then apply our understanding of mechanical systems to create our own pneumatic toys.

-In music we will be developing notation and enjoying improvisation.
+In music we will be beginning to write music down.
+We will explore how musical symbols can be written on a stave to help us to remember what we are going to sing or play.
+We will also be having lots of fun playing together as a band.
 We will be considering how music brings us closer together and asking what stories does music tell us about our past.